H.R. 8094: AI Foundation Model Transparency Act of 2026

 1

-The Federal Trade Commission must issue transparency regulations not later than 1 year after enactment, in consultation with NIST, the Secretary of Commerce, the Office of Science and Technology Policy, standards bodies, academia, tech experts, and civil rights and consumer advocates.
+The Federal Trade Commission must issue the disclosure regulations no later than one year after enactment, working with NIST, the Commerce Department, the Office of Science and Technology Policy, standards bodies, academics, tech experts, and civil rights and consumer advocates.

 2